-Spam laundering studied in this paper refers to the spamming process, in which only proxies are involved in origin disguise.
-The proxy refers to the application such as SOCKS that simply performs "protocol translation" (i.e., rewrite IP addresses and port numbers) and tunnels packets through.
-Different from an email relay, which first receives the whole message and then forwards it to the next mail server, an email proxy requires that the connections on both sides of the proxy synchronize during the message transferring.
-More importantly, unlike an email relay which inserts the information-"Received From" that records the IP address of sender and the timestamp when the message is received-in front of the message header before relaying the message, an email proxy does not record such trace information during protocol transformation.
-Thus, from a recipient's perspective, the email proxy, instead of the original sender, becomes the source of the message.
-It is this identity replacement that makes email proxy a favorite choice of spammers.
+Spam laundering studied in this article refers to the spamming process, in which only proxies are involved in origin disguise.
+The proxy refers to the application such as SOCKS that simply performs "protocol translation" (i.e., rewrite IP addresses and port numbers) and forwards packets.
+Different from an e-mail relay, which first receives the whole message and then forwards it to the next mail server, an e-mail proxy requires that the connections on both sides of the proxy synchronize during the message transferring.
+More importantly, unlike an e-mail relay which inserts the information-"Received From" that records the IP address of sender and the timestamp when the message is received-in front of the message header before relaying the message, an e-mail proxy does not record such trace information during protocol transformation.
+Thus, from a recipient's perspective, the e-mail proxy, instead of the original sender, becomes the source of the message.
+It is this identity replacement that makes e-mail proxy a favorite choice for spammers.

-Initially, spammers just seek open proxies on the Internet, which usually are mis-configured proxies allowing anyone to access their services.
+Initially, spammers just seek open proxies on the Internet, which usually are misconfigured proxies allowing anyone to access their services.
 There are many Web sites and free software providing open proxy search function.
-However, once such mis-configurations are corrected by system administrators, spammers have to find other available "open" proxies.
+However, once such misconfigurations are corrected by system administrators, spammers have to find other available "open" proxies.
 It is ideal for a spammer to own many "private" and stable proxies.
-Unsecured home PCs with broadband connections are the best candidates for this purpose.
-To achieve this, malicious software including specially-designed worms and viruses, such as SoBig and Bagle, is used to hijack home PCs.
+Unsecured home PCs with broadband connections are good candidates for this purpose.
+Malicious software including specially designed worms and viruses, such as SoBig and Bagle, has been used to hijack home PCs.
 Equipped with Trojan horse or backdoor programs, these compromised machines are available zombies.
-After proxy programs such as SOCKS or Wingate are installed, these zombies are ready to be used as proxies to pump out email spam.
-Without serious performance degradation, most non-professional Windows users are not aware of the ongoing spamming.
-Recent research on the network-level behavior of spammers [28] also confirms that most sinked spam is originated from compromised Windows hosts.
+After proxy programs such as SOCKS or Wingate are installed, these zombies are ready to be used as spam proxies to pump out e-mail spam.
+Without serious performance degradation, most nonprofessional Windows users are not aware of the ongoing spamming.
+Recent research on the network-level behavior of spammers [Ramachandran and Feamster 2006] also confirms that most sinked spam is originated from compromised Windows hosts.

-To counter the soaring growth of spam volume, many ISPs have adopted the policy of blocking port 25 (SMTP port), in which outbound email from a subscriber must be relayed by the ISP-designated email server.
+To counter the soaring growth of spam volume, many ISPs have adopted the policy of blocking port 25 (SMTP port), in which outbound e-mail from a subscriber must be relayed by the ISP-designated e-mail server.
 In other words, the ISP's edge routers only forward the SMTP traffic from some designated IP addresses to the outside.
 However, spammers have easily evaded such simple SMTP port blocking mechanisms.
-The spam laundry is simple: having zombies send spam messages to their ISP email servers first.
-In February 2005, Spamhaus [2] reported that over the past few months a number of major ISPs had witnessed far more spam messages coming directly from the email servers of other ISPs.
-This change in proxy-based spamming activity is mainly caused by the use of new stealth spamware, which instructs the hijacked proxy (i.e., zombie) to send spam messages via the legitimate email server of the proxy's ISP.
+The spam laundry is simple: having zombies send spam messages to their ISP e-mail servers first.
+In February 2005, Spamhaus [2005] reported that over the past few months a number of major ISPs had witnessed far more spam messages coming directly from the e-mail servers of other ISPs.
+This change in proxy-based spamming activity is mainly caused by the use of new stealth spamware, which instructs the hijacked proxy (i.e., zombie) to send spam messages via the legitimate e-mail server of the proxy's ISP.